 What is an anti-flood device?

-This is a device that clears the dishwasher sump of water and also disables the filling valve circuits on the dishwasher.
+This is a device that clears the dishwasher sump of water and disables the filling valve circuits on the dishwasher.
 The device can be as simple as a float or as complicated as a unit activated by pressure or back pressure.

 By cleaning the water, the anti-flood device ensures that the incoming water supply is stopped while reducing the water that escapes to the floor.

 What would keep the anti-flood device activated all the time?

 When the device is activated, the water must be getting back into the dishwasher tray and activating the switch.
 This can be brought about by plenty of factors, including:

 - A leaky valve that lets water into the system